clatitapitita/Nukepad/README.md

 ## Updates

+### v0.1.3 - alpha Patch $02

+- Fixed loading issues by transforming part of the loading processes into lazy loading
+- Fixed the compiler producing garbage and the run button not executing properly

 ### v0.1.3 - alpha Patch $01

 - Changed the open.wav sound so as not to get copyright striked